-Again, we will measure impact through monitoring progress in Reading, Writing and Maths.
-This will be discussed at our Teaching and Learning Committee meetings.
+As last year, we measured impact through monitoring progress in Reading, Writing and Maths.
+This was discussed regularly at our Teaching and Learning Committee meetings.
 The progress of pupils is discussed at our regular Pupil Progress meetings with teachers, which are a central part of our Performance Review structures in school.

 *Due to the small number of children at Naburn CE Primary who qualify for this grant, published details (such as main barriers to achievement) are kept as general as possible in order to ensure confidentiality.